-The "Gene" concept classifies a unit of DNA sequence that can be potentially transcribed and/or translated (this definition includes the regulatory elements in 5' and 3', and the introns, if present).
-The instances of the "Gene" concept are gene names.
-In IMGT-ONTOLOGY, a gene name is composed of the name of the species (instance of the Taxon "Species" concept) and of the international HGNC/IMGT gene symbol, for example, Homo sapiens IGHV1-2 (human immunoglobulin heavy variable 1-2) (Fig. 2).
+gene symbol, for example, Homo sapiens IGHV1-2 (human IG heavy variable 1-2) (Figure 2).
 By extension, orphons and pseudogenes are also instances of the "Gene" concept.
 The "Allele" concept classifies a polymorphic variant of a gene.
 The instances of the "Allele" concept are allele names.
 Alleles identified by the mutations of the nucleotide sequence are classified by reference to allele 01.
 Full description of mutations and allele name designations are currently recorded for the core sequences (V-REGION, D-REGION, J-REGION, C-REGION).